ryik5/BookLibraryManager/BookLibraryManagerTests/Readme.md

 # **Unit tests for The BookLibraryManager**

-Unit tests of open methods created for the xUnit framework
+Unit tests for public methods created using the xUnit framework.